 This is straight out of the press release from District Dispatch, @ALALibrary Blog:

-"This morning, President Trump released his budget proposal for FY2018.
+"This morning, President Trump released his budget proposal (now in 2021 - taken down from the WH Site and replaced with a ridiculously titled report: A New Foundation For American GreatnessFiscal Year 2018, that I will not bother to reference now - ('old news' and all.)
 The Institute of Museum of Library Services (IMLS) is included in the list of independent agencies whose budgets the proposal recommends eliminating.
 Library funding that comes through other sources such as the Department of Education, the Department of Labor and the National Endowment for the Humanities is also affected.
 Just how deeply overall federal library funding is impacted is unclear at this point.
 The Washington Office is working closely with our contacts in the federal government to gather detailed information.
 We will provide the analysis of the total impact when it is complete and as quickly as possible.

 One thing we all know for certain: Real people will be impacted if these budget proposals are carried through.